 Karst hills, tropical rainforests, and torrential rivers.

-cultural, and intellectual center of the country.
-Beijing has
+political, cultural, and intellectual center of the country.

-so much to offer travelers.
-The celebrated tourist center is
+Beijing has so much to offer travelers.
+The celebrated tourist

-filled with historical highlights, the most well known ones
+center is filled with historical highlights, the most well known

-are: Great Wall, Forbidden City, Summer Palace, Temple of Heaven,
+ones are: Great Wall, Forbidden City, Summer Palace, Temple

-"the Roof of the World", more than 50 peaks in this area are
+called "the Roof of the World", more than 50 peaks in this area